Upgrading to 4.0.6 from 4.0.5

 Potential Need to Re-Apply Enterprise License

-After completing the upgrade to 4.0.5, log in to NetMon.
+After completing the upgrade to 4.0.4 or 4.0.5, log in to NetMon.
 If prompted to apply a license, reapply your existing license.

 Freemium Licenses are not Transferred